We provide innovative programs to grow knowledge, skills, and strengths that allow families, children, and communities to flourish.

-Service learning is a teaching and learning method whose benefits have been well-documented.
+Service-learning is a teaching and learning method whose benefits have been well-documented.
 Students apply academic concepts as they lead community service projects.
 Using their coursework, students investigate an issue, design a response or solution to that need, monitor their work through reflection, carry out the service, and culminate the unit through a demonstration of knowledge and skills gained.
-Children, Inc. Service Learning Initiative advocates the national and international IPARD model of service learning.

 - Boosts academic scores, as shown in numerous studies.

 - Brings relevance and rigor to core content.

 - Unites classroom curriculum with identified community issues and needs.

 - Engages students in the learning process through a high degree of student ownership.